Does My Business Need A Separate Guest Wi-Fi Network?

 Is Setting Up A Separate Guest Wi-Fi Network Difficult?

 Many routers and networks provide straightforward options for establishing separate guest Wi-Fi networks.
-It is usually not difficult to set up a separate network and if it is beyond the capabilities of your internal IT team, your internet service provider (ISP) can often help.
+It is usually not difficult to set up a separate network.
+If it is beyond the capabilities of your internal IT team, however, your internet service provider (ISP) can help.

 And, since the guest Wi-Fi network is typically established through your existing Wi-Fi router, there is no extra cost to set up or use the additional network.